Pragya69/Type-of-Function-/README.md

 For this project, you will write a smart contract to create your own token on a local HardHat network.
 Once you have your contract, you should be able to use remix to interact with it.
 From remix, the contract owner should be able to mint tokens to a provided address.
 Any user should be able to burn and transfer tokens.
 ## Introduction

-Welcome to the Token (MUK) repository!
-This repository contains the Solidity smart contract code for the MUK token, an ERC-20 compatible token designed for various purposes.
-MUK tokens can be used for transactions, rewards, and other activities within an ecosystem.
+Welcome to the My Token repository!
+This repository contains the Solidity smart contract code for the PTH token, an ERC-20 compatible token designed for various purposes.
+PTH tokens can be used for transactions, rewards, and other activities within an ecosystem.

-This README file provides an overview of the MUK token contract and includes instructions on how to deploy the contract to the local Hardhat test network using Remix Connect Localhost and how to interact with it using Remix with Hardhat provider.
+This README file provides an overview of the PTH token contract and includes instructions on how to deploy the contract to the local Hardhat test network using Remix Connect Localhost and how to interact with it using Remix with Hardhat provider.
 ## Description

 The purpose of this project is to enable users to have full control over their own token by creating a customizable ERC20 token contract.
 Users can set the name, symbol, and total supply of their token during deployment.
 The contract owner has the ability to mint new tokens and distribute them to specific addresses.
 Users can transfer their tokens to other addresses, allowing for peer-to-peer transactions.
 Additionally, users can burn their tokens if they no longer need them, effectively reducing the token supply.